Property that May Not be Depreciated

 - You must hold property purchased for your business more than one year to claim depreciation on such property.

 - Property purchased but not both ready and available for use in the year purchased.

 - To be depreciable, the property intended for use in your business must be both ready and available for use in the year purchased.

 - Land may never be depreciated

 - Antiques are generally not depreciable since they have no determinable useful life.

-- However, an antique actually used in the business may be depreciated because of wear and tear.
-For example, a desk or a musical instrument use by a professional musician.
+- However, an antique actually used in the business may be depreciated because it will be subject to wear and tear.
+For example, an antique desk or a musical instrument used by a professional musician.

 - Return to the Business Deductions Table of Contents to find related links